 Early and accurate diagnosis is essential to melanoma care and successful treatment.
-Our team of skin cancer experts uses sophisticated pathology and imaging tests to ensure you get the right diagnosis and to personalize your care.
+At Banner MD Anderson Cancer Center, our team of skin cancer experts uses sophisticated pathology and imaging tests to ensure you get the right diagnosis and to personalize your care.

 In addition to practicing sun safety, it’s important to do regular skin self-exams to find potential melanoma early.
 To do a self-exam, stand in front of a full-length mirror in a brightly lit room.
 Check all areas of your body, assessing any moles and lesions using the “A-B-C-D-E Rule.”
 Have another person check your scalp and back of your neck.